Onboarding Element

 Called when a step encounters an error.

 Called each time an individual step is completed.
+Receives the step key and the updated account object.

 Called when the user closes the modal.